[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 - Signature tea of Wuyi Mountain black tea without the smokiness of Lapsang Souchong.

-- Sweet, like honey or preserved fruits with a bit of caramel and no bitter or astringent notes.
+- Sweet, as from honey and caramel, and no bitter or astringent notes.

 - A special treat for gatherings.

 - Lots of freedom is allowed in brewing conditions.

 - Pricey but unique teas demand a higher investment.

 - Supply is sometimes limited to boutique tea sellers.